Dr. Alban: Personal life

-Alban met his future wife, Swedish teacher Katrine Hermansson, in 2004, through footballer Tomas Brolin.
-The couple had two daughters together, Jane (2005) and Julia (2008).
-The relationship ended in 2021.
-Since his divorce, Alban has continued to live in Stockholm.
+Alban met his future wife, Swedish teacher Katrine "Kin" Hermansson, in 2004, through footballer Tomas Brolin.
+The couple had two daughters together.
+They divorced in 2021, and Alban has since continued to live in Stockholm.

+A member of the Nigerian chieftaincy system, Alban is entitled to use the pre-nominal honorific Ogbuagu, due to his membership of the Igbuu title society of Oguta.